9001/copyparty/README.md

 ## why chunk-hashes

-a single sha512 would be better right?
+a single sha512 would be better, right?

 this is due to `crypto.subtle` not providing a streaming api (or the option to seed the sha512 hasher with a starting hash)